google/flutter-desktop-embedding/plugins/README.md

 won't need to change any C++ code.

 Adding it to the build system is currently a manual process.
 To add a plugin:
+- Open your application's `Runner.sln` in Visual Studio
 - Go to `File` > `Add` > `Existing Project...`
 - Add the `.vcxproj` for the plugin
 - Go to `Project` > `Project Dependencies...`